gearnode/erl-jose/doc/handbook.md

 | PS512             | RSASSA-PSS using SHA-512 and MGF1 with SHA-512 | NO        |
 | none              | No digital signature or MAC performed          | YES       |

-Only algorithms used by Exograd are implemented at this moment, there is not plan to support more algorithms at the moment.
+Only algorithms used by Exograd are implemented and there is not plan to support more algorithms at the moment.

 ## Encode
 ### Compact